• Skip to content

 Unless it can be planned through attrition, layoffs are inevitable.

-This is difficult at best and if not managed appropriately, can have a negative impact on remaining employees.
+This is difficult at best and if not managed appropriately, can have a negative impact on the remaining employees.

-Finally, when researching vendors for outsourcing be sure to think through your specific needs and get at least three Requests for Proposals (RFP) to ensure you are getting the best value for your dollar.
+Finally, when researching vendors for outsourcing, be sure to think through your specific needs and get at least three Requests for Proposals (RFP) to ensure you are getting the best value for your dollar.

 Does your organization outsource any of its functions?